Money laundering is a dirty business.

-Money laundering is not only a crime itself, but an enabler of wider serious and organised crime, which includes human trafficking and terrorist financing.
+Money laundering is not only a crime itself, but also a key enabler of other serious crimes such as modern slavery, drugs trafficking, fraud, corruption, and even terrorism.

 If you’re suspicious, Flag It Up!

-If you come across any red flags, consider submitting a Suspicious Activity Report (SAR) to the National Crime Agency.
+If you suspect that money laundering may be taking place, you are legally obligated under the 2017 Money Laundering Regulations to submit a Suspicious Activity Report (SAR) to the National Crime Agency.
 A high quality SAR can provide crucial intelligence for law enforcement and can help to prevent a wide range of serious and organised crime and terrorist activities.
-Investigations are often based on multiple SARs, and report could be the missing piece of the puzzle.
+Investigations are often based on multiple SARs, and your report could be the missing piece of the puzzle.